docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 Reloading the proxy
 ```

+From this moment on, the service *go-demo* is not available through the proxy.

-`Swarm Listener` detected that the service was removed, send a notification to the proxy which, in turn, changed its configuration and reloaded underlying HAPRoxy.
+`Swarm Listener` detected that the service was removed, send a notification to the proxy which, in turn, changed its configuration and reloaded underlying HAProxy.

-Now that you've seen how to automatically add and removed services from the proxy, let's take a look at scaling options.
+Now that you've seen how to automatically add and remove services from the proxy, let's take a look at scaling options.

 ### Scaling the Proxy